TobKed/blog/content/posts/2022_06_30_june_links.md

 ## Some thoughts

 This month I did a lot of sport, Kubernetes, Terraform and GitHub Actions.
 Maybe even too much since I did not have energy to read or watch too many interesting things, however I made internal presentation about the last one: GitHub Actions.
 I am huge fan of this CI/CD and I am pretty experienced with it.
-`Sharing is caring` so I wanted to share some hints and tips which may not be obvious and/or documented well.
+`Sharing is caring` so I wanted to share some hints and tips which may not be obvious and/or not documented very well.
 For this purpose I created repository [TobKed/github_actions_demo](https://github.com/TobKed/github_actions_demo) and some sldes.
-It was light tech talk and took me approximately 10 minuts.
+It was light tech talk and took me approximately 10 minuts which was a pretty fun experience though.
-Pretty fun experienge though.

 ## Articles